Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Strong Central Condition

 \subsection{Definitions and Main Results}

 We now turn to the strong central condition, which, along with its weakened versions discussed in Section~\ref{sec:grip} was introduced by \Citet{erven2015fast}. \begin{definition}[Central Condition] Let $\bar{\eta} > 0$.
-We say that $\smtuple$ satisfies the {\em strong $\bar\eta$-central condition\/} if there exists some $\fopt \in \cF$ such that
+We say that $\smtuple$ satisfies the \emph{strong $\bar\eta$-central condition} if there exists some $\tilde{f} \in \cF$ such that \glsaddcond{strong-central}

-\end{definition} The special case of this condition with $\bar{\eta} = 1$ under log loss has appeared previously, often implicitly, in works studying rates of convergence in density estimation \Citep{barron1991minimum,li1999estimation,zhang2006epsilon,kleijn2006misspecification,grunwald2011safe}.
+\end{definition} Jensen's inequality implies that if a $\tilde{f}$ exists satisfying (\ref{eqn:central}), it must be optimal; hence we can take $\tilde{f} = f^*$.
+The special case of this condition with $\bar{\eta} = 1$ under log loss has appeared previously, often implicitly, in works studying rates of convergence in density estimation \Citep{barron1991minimum,li1999estimation,zhang2006epsilon,kleijn2006misspecification,grunwald2011safe}.
 For details about the myriad of implications of the central condition and its equivalences to other conditions we refer to \Citet{erven2015fast}.
 Here we merely highlight the most important facts.
-First, trivially, the strong central condition automatically holds for density estimation with log loss in the well-specified setting since then $p_{\fopt}$ is the density of $P$ (see Example~\ref{ex:cde}) so that we have
+First, trivially, the strong central condition automatically holds for density estimation with log loss in the well-specified setting since then $p_{\fopt}$ is the density of $P$ (see Example~\ref{ex:cde}), as we then have

-Second, less trivially, it also automatically holds under a convex model, in the misspecified setting (see Example 2.2 of \Citet{erven2015fast}).
-Third, for classification and other bounded excess loss cases, it can be related to the {\em Massart condition}, a special case of the Bernstein condition \citep{audibert2004pac,bartlett2006empirical} (as discussed immediately before Definition~\ref{def:bernstein} below).
+Second, less trivially, it also automatically holds under a convex model in the misspecified setting (see \citet{li1999estimation} and Example 2.2 of \Citet{erven2015fast}).
+Third, for classification and other bounded excess loss cases, it can be related to the \emph{Massart condition}, a special case of the Bernstein condition \citep{audibert2004pac,bartlett2006empirical} (as discussed immediately before Definition~\ref{def:bernstein} in Section~\ref{sec:witness}).

-We now introduce a new metric. \begin{definition}[Misspecification Metric] For a given learning problem $\smtuple$, associate each $f \in \cF$ and $\eta > 0$ with a probability density
+We now introduce a new metric which is derived from the Hellinger metric, introduced below (as is common) in terms of its square. \begin{definition}[Misspecification Metric] For a given learning problem $\smtuple$, associate each $f \in \cF$ and $\eta > 0$ with a probability density entropified